-We will provide a list of courses in Clearing on the 17th August.
+We will provide a list of courses in Clearing in August.
 As soon as you know you are in Clearing, then please contact us once you have found your chosen course.

-Clearing officially begins on 1st July but is most used around 'A' Level results day, which this year is on Thursday 17th August.
+Clearing officially begins on 1st July but is most used around 'A' Level results day, which in 2018 is on Thursday 16th August.

-We will provide a list of courses available to Clearing applications on 17th August.
+We will provide a list of courses available to Clearing applications on 'A' Level results day.
 It is a good idea to start researching and looking at different potential course options at City using our course finder.

 Clearing often seems like a daunting and long process, but it is in fact the total opposite.
 If you have done your research, then the Clearing process will be straightforward and we have a dedicated team to help and support you.